HABITAT

 Big Game Security – the heart of HHAA advocacy

-• Big Game Security has been a constant and pervasive concern for HHAA as we attempt to influence public land processes ranging from travel planning, forest management, and recreational developments.
-This issue can be found at the heart of our work along the Continental Divide, in Inventoried Roadless Areas, and the Elkhorn Wildlife Management Unit.
+Big Game Security has been a constant and pervasive concern for HHAA as we attempt to influence public land processes ranging from travel planning, forest management, and recreational developments.
+As humanity expands, and alters landscapes, wildlife security has precariously declined.
+This issue can be found at the heart of our work along the Continental Divide, in Inventoried Roadless Areas and proposed Wilderness, and the Elkhorn Mountains Wildlife Management Unit.

-Inventoried Roadless Areas surrounding the Helena area are many.
+Inventoried Roadless Areas (IRAs) offer islands of reprieve for wildlife within otherwise disturbed expanses of National Forest lands surrounding the Helena area.
 These IRAs provide the heart of remaining wildlife habitat on our landscapes.
-Whether these IRAs receive Wilderness designation or not, HHAA is working to prevent further fragmentation and preserve their integrity for wildlife into the future.
-Individual IRAs and HHAA’s involvement in their establishment and maintenance is provided here.
+The 2001 Roadless Rule establishes prohibitions on road construction, road reconstruction, and timber harvesting on inventoried roadless areas on National Forest System lands.
+IRAs have been identified administratively by the Forest Service (FS) and managed according to regulations, known as roadless rules.
+Whether these IRAs receive Wilderness designation or not, HHAA is working to prevent further fragmentation and to preserve their integrity for wildlife into the future.

 Elkhorn Wildlife Management Unit